int19h/jbomohi/dict/lacy'inda/comments.md

 It is valid under a proposal by la xorxes for zi'evla lujvo-formation, and is accepted under both versions of camxes parser.

+## 2015-06-15T14:54:41Z — spheniscine (comment 2018, in reply to 2013)

+Re: What kind of word is this?

+Also, quite obviously, accepted and recognized by JVS.